Get-Your-Path/GetYourPath_ArmA3_Whitelisting-System/README.md

 If you are not familiar with the GitHub's issue system, please refer to [the documentation](https://guides.github.com/features/issues/)

-You can join my Discord if you want to suggest somethings or report an issue !
-[Discord](https://discord.gg/GDz8zNZpCJ)
+You can join our Discord if you want to suggest somethings or report an issue !
+[Discord](https://discord.gg/get-your-path-alf-a3pl-592030009158533120)